NHL ices Olympics, says no to 2018 Games in South Korea - News 12 Now

 “NHL players are patriotic and they do not take this lightly.
 A decent respect for the opinions of the players matters.
 This is the NHL’s decision, and its alone.”

-Toronto Maple Leafs coach Mike Babcock, who led Canada to consecutive Olympic gold medals in 2010 and 2014, told The Associated Press in a text message he was “disappointed.”
+Toronto Maple Leafs coach Mike Babcock, who led Canada to consecutive Olympic gold medals in 2010 and 2014, said, “I’m just going to tell you I’m disappointed.”

 Players immediately blasted the decision.
 Montreal Canadiens goaltender Carey Price, in Sochi under Babcock, called it “very disappointing” and said it was short-changing younger players who hadn’t got to experience it before.